Urban Macro/Microcellular Channel Characterization at 4.85 GHz With Literature-Referenced Upper FR1-to-FR3 Cross-Band Analysis: Channel Characterization

-where an initial value $D_0$ is selected from the first $1/e$ crossing of the empirical ACF.
-Estimation uncertainty is quantified using circular block bootstrapping with block length $L$.
-Resampled traces $X^{(b)}$ are constructed by concatenating random index blocks $I_j$, a set of indices $\{j, j+1, \dots, j+L-1\}$, selected uniformly with boundary wrap-around:
+The initial value is taken from the first approximate $1/e$ crossing of the empirical ACF.
+Estimation uncertainty is quantified using circular block bootstrapping.
+Specifically, resampled traces are constructed by concatenating randomly drawn index blocks with boundary wrap-around, and the decorrelation distance is re-estimated for each bootstrap realization.